fivetran/dbt_amazon_selling_partner/models/docs.md

 {% docs buyer_info_buyer_email %} The anonymized email address of the buyer. {% enddocs %}
 {% docs buyer_info_buyer_name %} The buyer name or the recipient name. {% enddocs %}
 {% docs buyer_info_purchase_order_number %} The purchase order (PO) number entered by the buyer at checkout.
 Only returned for orders where the buyer entered a PO number at checkout. {% enddocs %}
 {% docs buyer_invoice_preference %} The buyer's invoicing preference.
 Sellers can use this data to issue electronic invoices for orders in Turkey.
-Possible values = `INDIVUDAL` or `BUSINESS` {% enddocs %}
+Possible values = `INDIVIDUAL` or `BUSINESS` {% enddocs %}
 {% docs buyer_tax_info_buyer_business_address %} Business buyer's address.Only available in the TR marketplace. {% enddocs %}
 {% docs buyer_tax_info_buyer_legal_company_name %} Business buyer's company legal name.
 Only available in the TR marketplace. {% enddocs %}
 {% docs buyer_tax_info_buyer_tax_office %} Business buyer's company tax office.
 Only available in the TR marketplace. {% enddocs %}